pbayer/DiscreteEventsCompanion.jl/docs/src/activities.md

 In a practical example we can create several instances of activity-based `Server`s interacting with each other.

+## Limitations

-But if in that example the boss – or a customer or a computer failure ... – interrupts those activities, we are in trouble - as in life - and would have to implement a mechanism for handling such exceptions.
+If in that example the boss – or a customer or a computer failure ... – interrupts those activities, we are in trouble - as in life - and would have to implement a mechanism for handling such exceptions.

+With several such possibilities of disturbing events things would get messy quickly and more code would be needed for exception handling than for the regular activities.

 ----